allisonh328/web-softwaretools-plain/report/Features.md

 # User creation authentication system:
 ## Description:

 This feature helps to differentiate 3 types of user each with corresponding authority given to perform different tasks on the website.
-[Click here for details]
+[Click here](https://github.com/Yj-nnie/web-softwaretools-plain/blob/Jun/report/Features.md#authority-instruction) for details.

 - This feature consists of the user registration page, and user login page and the user log out button.